-Employees scheduled to be immediately available on weekend and holiday stand-by duty shall be considered to be on stand-by duty and, in order to comply with the Fair Labor Standards Act, shall be paid at a flat rate for a twenty-four hour period.
+Employees scheduled to be immediately available on weekend and holiday standby duty shall be considered to be on stand-by duty and shall be paid at a flat rate for a twenty-four hour period.
 The rate shall be \$30.00 for each four hour shift.